civond/FMON_DataManagement/README.md

 <br> Figures are then pushed to this repository via OAuth token when generateData_v2.py is executed on FMOS computer.<br>

 <h2>Usage</h2>
-<br/> Simply generateData_v2.py on the FMOS computer!!
+<br/> Simply run generateData_v2.py on the FMOS computer!!
 No additional steps.

 <h2>Performance figures for individual mice<h2/> <br/>
 <img src="individual_MiceFigures/2152_100Performance.png" width="600">